Kunstmaan/KunstmaanBundlesCMS/docs/05-02-manage-translations.md

 * Clear translation cache from backend or the cli
 * Check translation cache from the cli
 * Create doctrine migration of all changed/added translations
-* Preview all managed translations from each request in the Symfony2 profiler
+* Preview all managed translations from each request in the Symfony profiler

 1) Import translations
 ---------------------------------------